VirgilSecurity/virgil-purekit-go/README.md

 When Pure Record for the user is created for the very first time, generate a new key (let's call it `User Key`) and store it in your database.

-#### Prepare database
+**1. Prepare database**.
 Create a new column in your database for storing `User Keys`.

 |Parameters|Type|Size (bytes)|Description|
 |--- |--- |--- |--- |
 |Ecnrypted User Key|bytearray|210|A unique key for user's data encryption.|

-#### Obtain Pure Record key
+**2. Obtain Pure Record key**.
 When the Pure Record is created for the very first time, you need to obtain the `encryptionKey` from the `enrollAccount` function (see the [Generate User's Pure Record](#generate-users-pure-record) section).

-#### Generate User Key
+**3. Generate User key**.
 To generate a `User Key`, [install Virgil Crypto Library](https://github.com/VirgilSecurity/virgil-crypto) and use the code snippet below.
 Store the public key in your database and save the private key securely on another external device.

-#### Encrypt and store User Key
+**4. Encrypt and store User key**.
 Encrypt the `User Key` with the `encryptionKey` and save the `Encrypted User Key` at your database.

-#### Encrypt data with User Key
+**5. Encrypt data with User key**.
 Whenever the user needs to encrypt their data, decrypt the `Encrypted User Key` with the `encryptionKey` and use the decrypted `User Key` instead of the `encryptionKey` for encrypting user's data.

-#### Change user's password
+**6. Change user's password**.
 To change the password, user enters their old password to authenticate at backend, and the new password.
 Use their new password to create a new Pure Record for the user.

 During the password change, decrypt the `Encrypted User Key` with the old `encryptionKey` and encrypt the `User Key` with the new `encryptionKey` you get from `enrollAccount` using the new password.
 This will allow the user to access their data without re-encrypting all of it.